PaulaHum/Data-Analytics-Salary-and-Pay-Equality-Insights/README.md

 This area is part of the DC Metro region, so it’s a hotbed for politics, innovation, and, of course, salary data worth analyzing!

 ## Key Statistics 🏆
 Curious which departments are raking it in after hours or where the Big Bucks are?
-Before we get into the data nitty-gritty, here are some quick and fun stats.
+Before we get into the data nitty-gritty, here are some quick stats.

 <img width="1089" alt="Total Headcount" src="https://github.com/user-attachments/assets/3a111701-d7dc-4872-beca-16d522dcf613">